-There’s nothing worse than clouding up your kitchen with exhaust fumes, smoke or the lingering smell of like last night’s chicken.
-You open the windows, turned on the ceiling fan, the microwave fan and your smoke alarm still keeps going off.
+There’s nothing worse than clouding up your kitchen with exhaust fumes, smoke, or the lingering smell of like last night’s chicken.
+You open the windows, turn on the ceiling fan, the microwave fan, and still, your smoke alarm keeps going off.

 Hoods have been tested and excel when it comes to removing smoke and fumes, as well as exchanging exhaust air for clean air.
 They are notably quieter than your microwave fan and do a better job focusing on even cooking since the fan actually covers your entire stove.

 These hoods are mounted underneath the bottom of a wall cabinet.
 If the hood is on an exterior wall, ductwork can be routed up through the cabinet to the outside, or for some models, directly through the back of the hood.
 Otherwise, ductwork must be routed through the cabinet to a chase, soffit or ceiling.
 Typical kitchen cabinets extend only about halfway across the stove, so this extension routes steam and smoke away from cabinet faces and back toward the suction end of the range hood - protecting your cabinet finishes and paint from heat and water damage.